rayringston/CPE-551/README.md

 - `numpy`
 - `matplotlib`
 - `pandas`
+Jupyter Notebook needs to be installed to run `main.ipynb`

 ### File Structure
 For this projects, the functions were split into 2 modules, `component.py` and `lc_circuit.py`, and the main file, `main.py`.